 Ireland Travel Guide: 11 Fantastic Things To Do In Beautiful County Mayo

-Are you planning to put on your walking boots or dust of your bike and indulge in an active countryside break where you can connect to nature?
+Are you planning to put on your walking boots or dust off your bike and indulge in an active countryside break where you can connect to nature?
 In this blog post, we are sharing a few places to visit if you wish to explore County Mayo.

-What is going to make this trip even more exciting – when it comes to properly exploring beautiful County Mayo, you have to leave the comfortable cocoon of your car behind and to reach all the mentioned spots in a post below you have to uncover the ground on foot, in a process becoming a more confident and more fearless traveller.
+What is going to make this trip even more exciting – when it comes to properly explore beautiful County Mayo, you have to leave the comfortable cocoon of your car behind and to reach all the mentioned spots in a post below you have to uncover the ground on foot, in a process becoming a more confident and more fearless traveller.

 If you are considering a visit to wild and wonderful County Mayo – and you should – here is our pick for the top 10 places you have to see!